AddySam/alx-system_engineering-devops/0x02-shell_redirections/README.md

-to Display all the lines in the file /etc/passwd that do not contain the pattern “bin” to Display all lines of the file /etc/ssh/sshd_config starting with a letter to Replace all characters A and c from input to Z and e respectively
+to Display all the lines in the file /etc/passwd that do not contain the pattern “bin” to Display all lines of the file /etc/ssh/sshd_config starting with a letter to Replace all characters A and c from input to Z and e respectively to Create a script that removes all letters c and C from input